 Overall: 95.7 x 121.3 cm (37 11/16 x 47 3/4 in.)

 Josef Frank often layered patterns; the background uses a dotted pattern that could evoke a placid pond or a starry sky.

-Named for the technical “miracle” that is this textile’s stacked rotating design, Mirakel is still produced by the Stockholm-based interior design firm Svenkst Tenn.
+Named for the technical “miracle” that is this textile’s stacked rotating design, Mirakel is still produced by the Stockholm-based interior design firm Svenskt Tenn.
 Though the design is now screenprinted in Sweden, this textile fragment was block printed by Josef Frank’s Austrian firm Haus & Garten, giving it an earlier production date.
 The design features imaginary flowers and sinuous vines, signature design elements of Frank’s textiles.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.